Entrepreneurship: Effect of taxes

 Entrepreneurs are faced with liquidity constraints and often lack the necessary credit needed to borrow large amounts of money to finance their venture.
 Because of this, many studies have been done on the effects of taxes on entrepreneurs.
 The studies fall into two camps: the first camp finds that taxes help and the second argues that taxes hurt entrepreneurship.

 Cesaire Assah Meh found that corporate taxes create an incentive to become an entrepreneur to avoid double taxation.
 Donald Bruce and John Deskins found literature suggesting that a higher corporate tax rate may reduce a state's share of entrepreneurs.
 They also found that states with an inheritance or estate tax tend to have lower entrepreneurship rates when using a tax-based measure.
 However, another study found that states with a more progressive personal income tax have a higher percentage of sole proprietors in their workforce.
 Ultimately, many studies find that the effect of taxes on the probability of becoming an entrepreneur is small.
 Donald Bruce and Mohammed Mohsin found that it would take a 50 percentage point drop in the top tax rate to produce a one percent change in entrepreneurial activity.

-Predictors of success

-Factors that may predict entrepreneurial success include the following: